raziell74/LOUG/README.md

 A flexible MO2 python plugin that will warn against save breaking changes to ESL load order changes.
 LOUG will help protect from changes to ESL's from mod updates or new mods that would force the load order of your ESL flagged plugins to change.

+## Installation

+In your MO2 installation directory, drop the LOUG files into your /plugins folder.

 ## Why is ESL load order important?

 If an ESL flagged plugin adds new items or forms to the game these form ids are baked into your save file using the ESLs current Mod Index.